fabianfassnacht/treespeciesclassification/README.md

 Ghosh, A.; Fassnacht, F. E.; Joshi, P. K.; Koch, B. (2014).
 A framework for mapping tree species combining Hyperspectral and LiDAR data: role of selected classifiers and sensor across three spatial scales.
 International journal of applied earth observation and geoinformation, 26, 49–63. doi:10.1016/j.jag.2013.05.017

 Additionally, a point-Shapefile is provided which contains sample points (reference positions) for 5 tree species (50 points per species, 250 in total) (**tree\_species\_KA.shp**).
 These reference positions were collected using visual interpretation of high-resolution images in combination with reference tree species maps provided by the local forest administration.
 These reference tree species maps are also provided as tif-files (**Reference\_information.tif; Reference\_information2.tif**).
-The latter will only be used during the interactive session on Saturday.
+The latter can used for comparison with the classification maps produced in the tutorial.

 ### Step 1: Loading an visualizing the hyperspectral HyMap image and the reference dataset ###